Ruddernation-Designs/Tinychat-Video-Chat-WordPress/readme.txt

 * I've now changed the name of the page within WordPress as it was causing an issue with page loading, page has gone from 'Tinychat Video Chat' to 'tinychat-video-chat'.

+= 1.7.0 =

+* Added new screenshots to show the editing of the cookies.

 == Social Sites ==